 - A cleaning solution or supplies have been changed

-A Coating is a substance applied to the surface of an object that either functions as a protective barrier to contact with detrimental substances, provides functional properties (such as lubricity or reflectivity), improves aesthetic qualities, or a combination of these functions.
+A Coating is a substance applied to the surface of an object that functions as a protective barrier to contact with detrimental substances, provides functional properties (such as lubricity or reflectivity), improves aesthetic qualities, or a combination of these functions.

 Cohesive Failure is an adhesive joint failure where the crack propagates within the adhesive.
 Cohesive failure indicates that bond strength is being controlled by the adhesive properties, not the interface.
 It is the most desirable failure mode in an adhesive joint, as it occurs at a load that is generally predictable.